situmtech/situm-android-wayfinding-getting-started/README.md

 ### Auto start positioning

 For some use cases, you may be interested in starting the positioning system automatically instead of using the UI button.
+To activate this option, you just need to enable a property in your activity's xml file.
 If you are interested in this, please refer to the `ActivitySampleAutostartPositioning.java`.

 ### Single building mode

 Situm Wayfinding is designed to work with as many buildings as you want to configure in your dashboard account.
 However, you may want to restrict that access for your users.
 If that is your case, you can learn how to restrict the user to just one building using the "Single Building Mode".
-You can learn how to activate it in the example `ActivitySampleOneBuildingMode.java`.
+You can learn how to activate it checking the xml used in the example `ActivitySampleOneBuildingMode.java`.

 ## More information